 The principles of hypnobirthing are to combine mindfulness and hypnosis for birth, aiming to remove some of the fear surrounding labour and give mums-to-be the support and confidence they need to turn giving birth into a truly positive experience.

 So many of the labour stories shared by women – our friends, family, and own mothers – are negative; we rarely share the positive, happy stories of birth as it seems much more entertaining to share horror stories.
-But giving birth is one of – if not the – most natural experiences humans go through, so let’s make it a positive one.
+But giving birth is one of the most natural experiences humans go through, so let’s make it a positive one!

 Hypnobirthing arms mums-to-be with the confidence to cope with pain, to aim for an uninterrupted birth (referring to inducements), and also to be prepared should your birth not go to plan, for instance if an emergency C-section is required.

-The focus of hypnobirthing is on the connection between the mind and the body, and looks at how self-hypnosis can help birthing mums cope with the pain experienced in labour.
+The focus of hypnobirthing is on the connection and visualisation between the mind and the body, and looks at how self-hypnosis can help birthing mums cope with the pain experienced in labour.